Modeling the Progenitor Stars of Observed IIP Supernovae: and Framework

 The LC calculations unfold in two phases.
 After core collapse, \MESAstar\ is employed to model the explosion until right before the shock breakout.
 The resulting profiles of explosion are then mapped on \STELLA\, which further evolve through shock breakout to the post-plateau phase till the fading of SNe IIP.
 Because the post-explosion evolution is influenced by shock traversal through the stellar interiors that causes a significant mixing of ejecta, e.g., \cite{Chenetal.(2020)}, \cite{Onoetal.(2020)}. \MESA\ considers the multidimensional effects mixing of Rayleigh–Taylor instability by modifying the 1D hydro equations based on \cite{Duffell(2016)}; thus, progenitor parameters such as explosion energy and \Ni\ mass lead to diverse outcomes in modeling LCs \citep{Paxtonetal.(2018)}.

 Originally, the energy released from the \Ni\ decays through emitting high-energy gamma rays.
-Meanwhile, the gamma rays scatter within the dense ejecta and heat the gas to 4,000 - 8,000 K. So, the SN emission falls primarily in the visible and infrared wavelengths. \STELLA's gamma-ray transfer computation uses a one-group approximation for nonlocal energy deposition, considering only purely absorptive opacity due to the distinct interaction of gamma-ray photons with ejecta compared to optical/UV photons.
+Meanwhile, the gamma rays scatter within the dense ejecta and heat the gas to $4,000\;-\;8,000\;\K$.
+So, the SN emission falls primarily in the visible and infrared wavelengths. \STELLA's gamma-ray transfer computation uses a one-group approximation for nonlocal energy deposition, considering only purely absorptive opacity due to the distinct interaction of gamma-ray photons with ejecta compared to optical/UV photons.
 Hydrodynamics and multigroup radiative transfer allow the code to depict the SN's luminosity evolution accurately \citep{Blinnikovetal.(1998), Blinnikovetal.(2000)}.
-Furthermore, \STELLA\ employs up to 300 Lagrangean zones and 100 frequency bins, enabling an accurate representation of nonequilibrium continuum radiation.
+Also, the numbers of cells and bins used in STELLA are free parameters, e.g., \cite{Noebaueretal.(2016)}.
+In this study, we employ 400 Lagrangean zones and 40 frequency bins, enabling an accurate representation of nonequilibrium continuum radiation.
 The code couples multigroup radiative transfer with hydrodynamics, facilitating a self-consistent calculation of color temperature without additional thermalization depth estimates \citep{Blinnikovetal.(2000)}.

 \STELLA\ computes expansion opacity for each time step in each mesh zone, ensuring reliability in capturing fine details for models with minor parameter differences.
-Additionally, the code evolves the abundances of iron group elements by considering the decay chain of {\Ni} → {\Co} → {\Fe} \citep{Blinnikovetal.(2006)}.
+Additionally, the code evolves the abundances of iron group elements by considering the decay chain; we only consider the decay chain of \Ni\ → \Co\ → \Fe\ because of its dominating role in light curve calculations of SN IIP \citep{Blinnikovetal.(2006)}.
+While we acknowledge that the existence of alternative decay chains is also available in STELLA, e.g., \cite{Noebaueretal.(2017)}.
 To compute variable Eddington factors, \STELLA\ considers scattering and redshifts for each frequency group in each mass zone.
 The code avoids assumptions about radiative equilibrium, which is crucial during shock breakout.
 Lastly, it computes the LC by integrating radiation flux at each time step, considering absorption, emission, and scattering within the ejecta.
 The resulting bolometric and broad-band $UBVRI$ LCs are then compared to observation, providing insights into the SNe's physics and validating the models' accuracy \citep{Blinnikovetal.(2000)}.